Adrian Mutu: Managerial career

 Mutu began his managerial career in April 2018 when he was appointed as manager of Romanian Liga I club Voluntari, signing a two-year contract following the departure of former manager Claudiu Niculescu.
 However, his tenure lasted just two months.
 Although he managed to save the club from relegation, winning a play-off against Chindia Târgoviște, the club's board of directors chose to fire Mutu on 14 June.
 Club president Dan Leasa disagreed with the board's decision and also left the club.

 In July 2018, Mutu was signed by United Arab Emirates club Al Wahda to be the manager of their reserve team.

+On 11 July 2023, Neftçi announced the appointment of Mutu as their new Head Coach.
+On 24 December 2023, Mutu left his role as Head Coach of Neftçi after his contract was terminated by mutual agreement.

+On 24 January 2024, Mutu was appointed as manager of Liga I club CFR Cluj.
+On 3 April 2024, Mutu resigned as a CFR Cluj coach.

 Personal life

 Mutu was in a relationship with Israeli model and actress Moran Atias during the early 2000s.

-From 2001 to 2003, he was married to the Romanian actress and television presenter Alexandra Dinu with whom he has a son, Mario (2002).
+From 2001 to 2003, he was married to the Romanian actress and television presenter Alexandra Dinu with whom he has a son, Mario (born 2002).
+He’s also been in relationships with American singer Blu Cantrell and Venezuelan actress and model Aída Yéspica.

 In 2005, he married Consuelo Matos Gómez, a Dominican model, at the Romanian Orthodox Scala Celli church in Rome.
-They have two daughters, Adriana (2006) and Maya Vega (2008).
+They have two daughters, Adriana (born 2006) and Maya Vega (born 2008).
 They got divorced in 2015.

-In 2016, he married Sandra Bachici, a former model.They have a son, Tiago Adrian Mutu (2017).
+In 2016, he married Sandra Bachici, a former model, in Cuba.
+They have a son, Tiago Adrian Mutu (born 2017).